top of page

 Workaround 1

-Check whether the registry key described in KB5002984 exists on your system and has the value 0 (=block).
-If so, you can set it to 1 to allow remote execution of queries.
+If the problem occurs in a different program than Access, then check whether the registry key described in KB5002984 exists on your system and has the value 0 (=block).
+If so, you can set it to 1 to allow remote execution of queries from outside of Access.
 If the key does not exist, you can create it and set it to 1, as described in the KB article.

 Workaround 2

-If the problem occurs from within Access, it should help to declare the database with the external reference as Trusted (or set "Allow all macros").
+If the problem occurs from within Access, it helps to declare the database with the external reference as Trusted (or set "Allow all macros").

 Workaround 3

-If you do not have the necessary permissions for the other workarounds:
+Especially if you do not have the permissions for the other workarounds:

 Another method to avoid the reference to remote databases in Access queries/SQL is to use linked tables.
 So instead of using a SQL text like mentioned in the Description section above, you can create a link to Table1 in d:\Foo\Some.accdb, and then use the local linked table in your query or statement: SELECT * FROM Table1